vicompany/Front-end-Guidelines/README.md

 ## Editor plugins

 Whether you use [Visual Studio Code](https://code.visualstudio.com), [Sublime Text](https://www.sublimetext.com) or any other editor.
-At least you should use the following plugins.
+You should at least use the following plugins:

 * [EditorConfig](http://editorconfig.org)
 * [ESLint](http://eslint.org)